aklomp/base64/README.md

 ### NEON

-NEON support cannot be portably detected at runtime due to the required instruction being privileged, so support is hardcoded to on or off at compile time.
+NEON support can unfortunately not be portably detected at runtime from userland (the `mrc` instruction is privileged), so NEON support is enabled or disabled at compile time.
 If your compiler supports the `-mfpu=neon` flag, the library will be built with NEON support.
 To build without NEON support, type:

 ```sh
 HAVE_NEON=0 make